fbpx

 How do I prepare for a safe and enjoyable visit to Wooster?

 We look forward to welcoming you to campus.
 Be sure to dress for the weather and wear comfortable shoes.
-Please note that campus is currently mask-optional, with faculty and staff possibly requiring masks in classrooms and offices.
+Please note that some faculty and staff may require masks in their classrooms and offices, and we will provide you with a mask if needed.

 When should I arrive to the Office of Admissions for my visit?